Dmitry-GDG/override/howTo.md

 5. **Add a Host-Only Adapter to the Guest Machine.** For each guest you want to communicate with using the network from the previous step, you need to add a host-only adapter.

-	- Select the appropriate guest machine (darkly)
+	- Select the appropriate guest machine (override)

 	- Click Settings -> Network